Military Clinical Psychology Overview

-Accredited by the American Psychological Association (APA), our program is based on the practitioner-scholar model of training and education.
-As a result, our students are trained as practitioners with expertise in assessment, theory, research, and practice by faculty who are practicing clinicians as well as leading scholars, researchers, educators, and advocates in the fields of military psychology and clinical psychology as a whole.
+Accredited by the American Psychological Association (APA), our Psy.D. in Clinical Psychology program is based on the practitioner-scholar model of training and education.
+As a result, students in this track are trained as practitioners with expertise in assessment, theory, research, and practice by faculty who are practicing clinicians as well as leading scholars, researchers, educators, and advocates in the fields of military psychology and clinical psychology as a whole.

 Curriculum, Practicum and Internship